traefik/traefik/docs/content/routing/entrypoints.md

 _Optional, Default=false_

 The `AsDefault` option flags the EntryPoint to be in the list of default EntryPoints.
-The EntryPoints in this list are used (by default) on HTTP and TCP routers that do not define the [EntryPoints option](./routers/index.md#entrypoints).
+EntryPoints in this list are used (by default) on HTTP and TCP routers that do not define the [EntryPoints option](./routers/index.md#entrypoints).

 !!! info "List of default EntryPoints"

-    If no EntryPoint has the `AsDefault` option set to `true`, then the list of default EntryPoints includes all HTTP/TCP EntryPoints.
+    If there is no EntryPoint with the `AsDefault` option set to `true`, then the list of default EntryPoints includes all HTTP/TCP EntryPoints.

-    If at least one EntryPoint has the `AsDefault` option set to `true`, then the list of default EntryPoints includes only EntryPoints that have the `AsDefault` option set to `true`.
+    If at least one EntryPoint have the `AsDefault` option set to `true`, then the list of default EntryPoints includes only EntryPoints that have the `AsDefault` option set to `true`.

     Some built-in EntryPoints are always excluded from the list, namely: `traefik`, `traefikhub-api`, and `traefikhub-tunl`.